• Skip to main content

 This doesn’t mean they do not perform well for long-range shooting.
 You have to remember good, better, and best.
 They may be good, but I wouldn’t use them in a competition.

-With all the options available it can be a little overwhelming choosing the right precision, long-range shooting rifle.
+With all the options available it can be a little overwhelming to choose the right precision, long-range shooting rifle.

 In the last few years, a lot of manufacturers have started making precision rifle packages, and to be honest, they are not too bad, but they can range in price from $800 to over $12,000 for just the rifle!

-Every year my company, 2EZ Tactical, does a rifle raffle to bring in the new year and 50% of the profits go to non-profit organizations to help veterans.
+Every year I conduct a rifle raffle to bring in the new year and 50% of the profits go to non-profit organizations to help veterans.

 The rifle I select for the raffle is the Ruger Precision Rifle chambered in 6.5 Creedmoor.
 In my opinion, it’s the best bang for your buck when you talk about capability.